-In 2018, the GHSA announced that it would add Girls State Wrestling Championships, making Georgia the seventh state to do so.
+In 2018, the GHSA announced that it would add girls wrestling state championships, making Georgia the seventh state to do so.

-Until then, many girls were participating in traditional wrestling on the boys’ team, including Sophia Eglian.
-Eglian, a teenager from North Forsyth High, went on to earn a state championship in one of the 10 weight classes in Georgia’s girls wrestling division in February.
+Until then, many girls, including Sophia Eglian, were participating in traditional wrestling on the boys team.
+Eglian, a teenager from North Forsyth High School, went on to earn a state championship in one of the 10 weight classes in Georgia’s girls wrestling division in February.

 Eglian was one of more than 140 competitors in the 2019 state tournament.

-According to the National Federation of State High School Associations, there were 427 participants in girls wrestling among 167 schools in Georgia during the 2018-2019 season.
-That number has nearly doubled from the 2017-2018 season, which had only 239 participants across 115 schools.
+According to the National Federation of State High School Associations, there were 427 participants in girls wrestling among 167 schools in Georgia during the 2018-19 season.
+That number nearly doubled from the 2017-18 season, which had 239 participants across 115 schools.

-While Georgia’s girls wrestling is on a slow rise, the nation’s girls wrestling has skyrocketed.
-According to the NFHS, the 2018-2019 season saw a 22.9% increase in schools offering girls wrestling, jumping from 539 schools to 2,890.
+While participation in girls wrestling in Georgia is on a slow rise, those numbers across the nation have skyrocketed.
+According to the NFHS, the 2018-19 season saw a 22.9% increase in schools offering girls wrestling, jumping from 539 schools to 2,890.

 Making history is nothing new for women, and these girls refuse to tap out.